aws-samples/aws-serverless-workshops/Auth/1_UserAuthentication/README.md

 1. When prompted for an MFA code, check your phone entered previously for an SMS message.
 Enter your **SMS MFA code** at the verification code prompt then choose **Verify**.

-1. If the page then loads a map, sign-in was successful and you may proceed to the next module, [Serverless API Auth](../2_ServerlessAPI).
+1. If the page then loads a map, sign-in was successful and you have successfully integrated Cognito for app authentication.

 </p></details>

+Once you have finished this section, you may proceed to the next module, [Serverless API Auth](../2_ServerlessAPI).